coders-school/templates/02-advanced/03-sfinae.md

 ## SFINAE

-Substitution Failure Is Not An Error - to technika meta-programowania.
+<p>Substitution Failure Is Not An Error - to technika meta-programowania.</p>
 <!-- .element: class="fragment fade-in" -->

 > This rule applies during overload resolution of function templates: When substituting the explicitly specified or deduced type for the template parameter fails, the specialization is discarded from the overload set instead of causing a compile error.